Hadith vs. Qur'anic Logic:

 used explicitly.

 Why would God choose to use the very word “hadith” in a negative context, with no clarification of its supposed future sanctity?
-No amount of interpretation gymnastics can change the objective lexical fact that God's word choice was deliberate, precise and leaves the word "hadith" stigmatized.
+No amount of interpretation gymnastics can change the objective lexical fact that God's word choice and context placement was deliberate, precise and leaves "hadith" stigmatized when associated with the prophet.

-If God intended hadith to become a sacred source of
+If God intended prophet's hadith to become a sacred

 misleading.
 This makes God the source of doubt or